← Back to Blog

 What "Offline AI Writing" Actually Means

-There's a distinction worth making upfront.
-"Offline AI writing tool" can mean two different things:
+There's a distinction worth making upfront, because tools blur it in their marketing.
+"Offline AI writing tool" can mean two very different things:

-• A writing app that stores your files locally but still calls a cloud AI API.
-So it "works offline" for basic editing but loses all AI features without internet.
+• Local files, cloud AI.
+A writing app that stores your manuscript on your disk but still calls a cloud AI API for every generation.
+It "works offline" for basic typing and loses every AI feature the moment you lose signal.

-• A writing app that runs AI models locally on your machine.
+• Local files, local AI.
+A writing app that runs the model itself on your machine.
 Fully air-gapped, no API calls, everything on your own hardware.

 Why Writers Are Moving to Local AI Models